 You can also use the Mynt3D Professional Printing 3D Pen free of a plug socket by pairing it with a power bank.
 Not quite the same wireless simplicity found on the Start Essentials and one that still involves being tethered.

 Part of the appeal of 3D pens is their beginner-friendly attributes: no wrestling with complex software, nor having to spend a fortune on a full-sized 3D printer.
-The SCRIB3D P1 takes that user-friendly goal further than your standard 3D pen, delivering everything even the greenest newcomer needs to craft great prints in no time.
+The Mynt3D Super 3D pentakes that user-friendly goal further than your standard 3D pen, delivering everything even the greenest newcomer needs to craft great prints in no time.

-You can easily adjust the temperature to suit both ABS and PLA, ranging from 160-degrees to 235-degrees, control the flow and speed of the filament via a step-less speed slider perfect for both detailed projects or quick infills.
-Setup is straightforward, requiring power through a provided adapter and filament feeding.
-A short 3 mins weight for heating later, and you can begin printing.
+You can easily control the flow and speed of the filament via a step-less speed slider perfect for both detailed projects or quick infills.
+The pen also comes with a 3-pack of different colored PLA filaments.

 Settings and Materials